 3. Keep the long-term view

 You will fail.
 Even in the seemingly simple effort to commit just five minutes a day to practice, the day will arrive when you skip your five minutes.
 These are the times where we drive ourselves crazy.
 We focus too much on our short-term failings.
 Or, for that matter, on our short-term successes.
 But these single instances do not matter in the long run.
-What matters in the long run is that we continue the process of discipline.
+What matters in the long run is that we continue the process required to develop self discipline.

 4. Know your reasons why